9 artificial intelligence case studies show companies the money

 Here are 9 artificial intelligence case studies that show companies the money.

 1. ALIBABA GROUP: Is a Chinese multinational conglomerate specializing in e-commerce, retail, Internet, AI and technology.
 Among companies is our artificial intelligence case studies, Alibaba uses AI to help map the most efficient delivery routes.
 Works quite well!
-And Alibaba claims that smart logistics have resulted in a 10% reduction in vehicle use and a 30% reduction in travel distances.
+And Alibaba claims that smart logistics operations have resulted in a 10% reduction in vehicle use and a 30% reduction in travel distances.

 2. AMAZON: Alexa is one of Amazon’s most popular and most famous AI product.
 It helps drive the algorithms that are essential to Amazon’s targeted marketing strategy.
 AI allows Amazon to predict what products will be the most demanded to provide customized recommendations based on customer searches.
 And according to rejoiner, Amazon’s recommendation engine drives 35 percent of total sales.